zhxinyu/cosan/README.md

 We consider an objective oriented design pattern where ```CosanBO``` as our base class which is inherited by five separate objects that are responsible for different functionality, data container `CosanRawData`, data preprocessor `Preprocessor`,model 'CosanModel', evaluation class `Evaluation`
 and selection class `Selection`.
-Each class object provide interfaces to communicate and integrate with different objects to perform data analysis task.
+Each class object provides interfaces to communicate and integrate with different objects to perform data analysis task.
 For instance, to conduct a best model using ridge regression, data from input source or random generation is stored by container `CosanRawData`, updated and modified by preprocessor, accepted by model class for fitting procedure.
-To perform cross validation, `Evaluation` class provide an interface to evaluate model performance and `Selection` class dictates what kinds of separation to calculate the metric needed.
+To perform cross validation, `Evaluation` class provides an interface to evaluate model performance and `Selection` class dictates what kinds of separation to calculate the metric needed.